OakLabsInc/component-fluentd/README.md

-# OakOS Component - FluentD Logger for Logz.io
+# OakOS Component - FluentD Logger for Loggly

 This component uses
 [fluentd](https://docs.fluentd.org/v1.0/articles/quickstart) to send
-logs to logz.io.
+logs to Loggly.
 All of the containers in your OakOS services array will have their logs forwarded.

-After creating an account on [https://logz.io/](https://logz.io/) you can go to [https://app.logz.io/#/dashboard/settings/general](https://app.logz.io/#/dashboard/settings/general) to get your personal token.
-This token will need to be passed as an environmental variable at install time like: `"LOGZ_TOKEN": "xxxxxxxxxxxxxxxxxxxxxxxx"`
+After creating an account on [https://www.loggly.com/](https://www.loggly.com) you can go to [https://zivelo.loggly.com/account/users/api/tokens](https://zivelo.loggly.com/account/users/api/tokens) to get your personal token.
+This token will need to be passed as an environmental variable at install time like: `"LOGGLY_TOKEN": "xxxxxxxxxxxxxxxxxxxxxxxx"`

-This container can be adapted to send logs from many different devices by sending a unique environmental variable for `"LOGZ_TYPE": "my-custom-type"` during install.
+This container can be adapted to send logs from many different devices by sending a unique environmental variable for `"LOGGLY_TAG": "my-custom-tag"` during install.
 This type can then be added as a filter in the logz [Kibana](https://app.logz.io/#/dashboard/kibana) > Discover screen. just add a filter in the upper left to just see the results from your installed service group.

-It  comes with the `fluent-plugin-logzio` plugin installed.
+It  comes with the `fluent-plugin-loggly` plugin installed.

 ## Install example snippet